 Build your own site with Observable

 You'll need to generate a Redivis API access token with appropriate permissions.
-See Authorization in our API documentation to create your own token to read data from Redivis.
+See in our API documentation to create your own token to read data from Redivis.

 To successfully authorize data fetching functionality in your development environment, be sure to export a REDIVIS_API_TOKEN